 Research for Social Change

-Challenging problematic and downright deadly interactions with the police is not a new phenomenon.
-The attention violent police encounters with citizens especially those in marginalized communities has swept across out nightly news due to the iniquitousness of smartphones and cameras.
-However, anecdotes and documented evidence of police brutality is longstanding.
+Challenging, problematic, and downright deadly interactions with the police is not a new phenomenon.
+The attention violent police encounters with American citizens, especially those in marginalized communities, have swept across our nightly news due to the ubiquity of smartphones and cameras.
+However, anecdotes and documented evidence of police brutality are longstanding.
 This is a fact of life that many of our fellow citizens live with.
 It is no less true for people who experience intellectual and developmental distinctions and/or autism.
-An encounter with law enforcement could very well end in death or serious injury but as data from a report released by the AZ Developmental Disabilities Planning Council asserts it is more likely to end with detainment, and possibly jail.
-Law Enforcement officers during a training on responding to people with IDD, were asked how they might respond if they saw a person displaying behavior characteristic of a “full blown meltdown” as demonstrated by a co-facilitator, admitted they would “assume drugs” and/or “reach for their gun due to non-compliance”.
-This begs the question who are you?
-Who are the people we are hiring as law enforcement officers.
-What are their mindsets coming into a role where constant contact with a public that is made up of a broad and diverse representation of human beings.
-Is training enough or are we looking at a complete rethinking of the role of police officers starting with who we are recruiting?
-NOIRE explores this question and more…
+An encounter with law enforcement could very well end in death or serious injury, but as data from a report released by the AZ Developmental Disabilities Planning Council asserts, it is more likely to end with detainment, and possibly jail.
+Law Enforcement officers, during a training on responding to people with IDD, were asked how they might react if they saw a person displaying behavior characteristic of a “full-blown meltdown” as demonstrated by a co-facilitator, admitted they would “assume drugs” and/or “reach for their gun due to non-compliance”.
+This begs the question: who are you?
+Who are the people we are hiring as law enforcement officers?
+What are their mindsets when entering a role that requires constant contact with a public comprising a broad and diverse representation of human beings?
+Is training enough, or are we looking at a complete reevaluation of the role of police officers, starting with who we recruit?
+NOIRE explores the Badge and the Mind

 Innovation